 716.5.1 Side-hinged or pivoted swinging doors.
 Fire door assemblies with side-hinged and pivoted swinging doors shall be tested in accordance with NFPA 252 or UL 10C.
 After 5 minutes into the NFPA 252 test, the neutral pressure level in the furnace shall be established at 40 inches (1016 mm) or less above the sill.

-The 2018 edition of the IBC clearly states that positive-pressure testing is required:
+The 2018 and 2021 editions of the IBC clearly state that positive-pressure testing is required:

 Note: Fire door assemblies tested to UL 10C or NFPA 252 are fire-protection-rated.
-Assemblies that are fire-resistance-rated are tested to UL 263 or ASTM E119, and are addressed in a separate ShortCodes class.
+Assemblies that are fire-resistance-rated are tested to UL 263 or ASTM E119, and are addressed in ShortCodes class 3Q.

 This article includes some great photos of a fire test for products used to address excessive clearances on fire doors.